Jeff Probyn: Professional rugby seriously damages the Scottish team

 As I wrote last week, the results this summer are about the level of competition that the players face and although internationals are not weekly events, the standard of opposition at that level also plays a part.

-Falling standards in the Six Nations could seriously impact on the ability of our teams to compete in World Cups and this reinforces the need for both the and internationals to help our teams remain competitive.
+Falling standards in the Six Nations could seriously impact on the ability of our teams to compete in World Cups and this reinforces the need for both the summer tours and autumn internationals to help our teams remain competitive.

 Any decline could also impact on the finances of the Unions if television decides there should be a change in priority and pay more for the autumn matches than the Six Nations.